Looking for an Acupuncturist? Healthy Matters brings you a comprehensive guide to help you choose and better understand TCM and acupuncture.

 - Chronic fatigue

-How much does it cost to see an Acupuncturist in Hong Kong?
+How much does it cost to visit an Acupuncturist in Hong Kong?

-In Hong Kong and as it is the case with other health practitioners, the cost of acupuncture varies greatly, depending on the location and service chosen.
-An acupuncturist will usually assess your health first, and then design a made-to-measure treatment program.
+In Hong Kong and as the case with other health practitioners, the cost of acupuncture varies greatly by location and service chosen.
+An acupuncturist will usually assess your health condition first, and then design a customized treatment approach.
 Our research shows that an all inclusive program (consultation, treatment and herbs prescriptions) in a high-end private clinic usually costs around $1,100-2,000.
-Our research shows that a one-off consultation in more local areas of Hong Kong is generally between $120 and $300.
+Our research shows that a one-off consultation in Hong Kong costs between $150 and $500 generally.

 For eligible HKID-holders, attending a public clinic costs $135 for a general acupuncturist and $260 for a specialist.